Lightning-AI/pytorch-lightning/docs/source-pytorch/fabric/fabric.rst

               optimizer.step()

 .. note:: :class:`~lightning_fabric.fabric.Fabric` is currently a beta feature.
-Its API is subject to change based on your feedback.
+Its API is subject to change based on feedback.

-With only a few changes to your code, Fabric enables for you:
+With only a few changes to your code, Fabric allows you to:

 - Automatic placement of models and data onto the device
 - Automatic support for mixed precision (smaller memory footprint)